ericdanz/ReinforcingRobots/README.md

 ```
 #Optional Commands
 -i to change simulator screen size <br>
---gpu to use a certain number gpu
+--gpu to use a certain number gpu <br>
--b or --batch_size to change the batch size in training
+-b or --batch_size to change the batch size in training <br>
 --number_of_games to change the number of games played in each update (the larger the number, the more diverse)